DruRly/gemrat/README.md

 Options:

-  -g [--gemfile]  # Specify the Gemfile to be used.
-Defaults to 'Gemfile'.
+    -g, --gemfile GEMFILE            # Specify the Gemfile to be used, defaults to 'Gemfile' --no-install                 # Skip executing bundle after adding the gem.
+        --no-version                 # Do not add a version to the gemfile.
+    -v, --version                    # Show current gemrat version.
-  -h [--help]     # Print these usage instructions.
+    -h, --help                       # Print these usage instructions.
 </pre>
 <br/>